C*-algebras generalizing both relative Cuntz-Pimsner and Doplicher-Roberts algebras: Structure Theorem for

 which are all Morita equivalent, and if $\phi(I)X=XI$ then they are actually equal.
-One of advantages of our approach is that we have been able to identify $\OO(I)$ precisely as $\OO_X(I,J\cap I)=\OO_{\TT_X}(\KK_X(I),\KK_X(J\cap I))$ (not only up to Morita equivalence, as it was in \cite{fmr},\cite{katsura}). \end{rem} The reduction procedure from Theorem \ref{reduction of relations theorem} is in full consistency with reduction of relations in $C^*$-correspondences presented in \cite{kwa-leb1}. \begin{defn} Let $J$ be an ideal in $A$.
-The $J$-saturation $S_J(\{0\})$ of the zero ideal will be denoted by $R_J$ and called a \emph{reduction ideal} associated to $J$. \end{defn} \begin{thm}[Reduction of $C^*$-correspondences] Let $X$ be a $C^*$-correspondence over $A$ and $J$ an ideal in $J(X)$.
+One of the advantages of our approach is that we have been able to identify $\OO(I)$ precisely as $\OO_X(I,J\cap I)=\OO_{\TT_X}(\KK_X(I),\KK_X(J\cap I))$ (not only up to Morita equivalence, as it is in \cite{fmr},\cite{katsura}). \end{remark} The reduction procedure from Theorem \ref{reduction of relations theorem} is in full consistency with reduction of relations in $C^*$-correspondences presented in \cite{kwa-leb1}. \begin{definition} Let $J$ be an ideal in $A$.
+The $J$-saturation $S_J(\{0\})$ of the zero ideal will be denoted by $R_J$ and called a \emph{reduction ideal} associated to $J$. \end{definition} \begin{theorem}[Reduction of $C^*$-correspondences] Let $J$ be an ideal in $J(X)$.
 The reduction ideal $R_J$ is $X$-invariant, and putting